ThomThio/ThomThio/README.md

 ### Hello there, welcome to my hacker space 👋

-In the day, I wear a Product Manager hat - in the night (and in a not-too-distant past), I engineer and tinker tools for personal and (somtimes!) enterprise use.
+In the day, I wear a Product Manager hat - in the night, I'm an engineer and tinker on tools for personal and (somtimes!) enterprise use.

 Im currently plying my trade at Meta in the sales and support workflows.
-I was a PM at Shopee for an AI Design suite, and 5 years at an enterprise start-up before it was cool 😎.
+I was a PM at Shopee for an AI Design suite, and 5 years at an enterprise start-up before it was cool 😎

 In between, I did software engineering at Rakuten in Tokyo, and at a hedge fund.
-Ask me anything about products, ads, or financial markets - we'll probably geek out :)
+This repo is how I keep up to date with technologies - Ask me anything about products, ads, or financial markets - we'll probably geek out :)